Locally-homogeneous Riemann-Cartan geometries with the largest symmetry group: Discussion

 In this paper we have determined all possible Riemann-Cartan geometries which admit a 7-dimensional group of affine frame symmetries, denoted as $G_7$.
 To accomplish this we employed the symmetry frame formalism to determine all maximally isotropic Riemann-Cartan geometries, and determined the subclass of these geometries which admit a fourth affine frame symmetry and hence a $G_4$ group of affine frame symmetries.
 Then by exploiting the Cartan-Karlhede algorithm we determined conditions for the $G_4$ geometries to admit a $G_7$ and solved the resulting governing differential equations.
 The resulting geometries are necessarily locally homogeneous and admit the largest isotropy group permitted in Riemann-Cartan geometries having non-trivial torsion, and the potential matter sources corresponding to solutions in Einstein-Cartan theory of gravity are briefly discussed in section \ref{sec:summary}.

 The $G_7$ Riemann-Cartan geometries found in this paper contain known solutions, such as the de Sitter geometry and Einstein static geometries \cite{McNutt:2023nxmnxm, Coley:2022} which are found in branch 1.1.a of the $SO(3)$ analysis where $C_3 \neq 2C_2$ and $C_3 = 0$.
-However, new solutions have been found such as the Riemann-Cartan analogue of anti-de Sitter space in branch 1.1.a with $C_3 \neq 2 C_2$ and $C_2 = 0$ of the $SO(1,2)$ analysis.
-More generally, the matter field for many of these solutions admit perfect fluid solutions in $SO(3)$ isotropy and null electromagnetic solutions in $E(2)$ isotropy.
+However, new solutions have been found such as the Riemann-Cartan analogue of anti-de Sitter space in branch 1.1.a with $C_3 \neq 2 C_2$ and $C_3 = 0$ of the $SO(1,2)$ analysis.
+More generally, the matter field for many of these solutions are perfect fluid solutions for $SO(3)$ isotropy and are null electromagnetic solutions for $E(2)$ isotropy.
 In the case of $SO(1,2)$ isotropy, less is known due to the energy-momentum tensor resembling a cosmological constant acting on a 3 dimensional timelike submanifold and a pressure term acting on the remaining spacelike direction.

-In future work, we will classify the Lie algebra structure of each of these solutions to determine the possible 7-dimensional Lie subgroups are realized as affine frame symmetries in Riemann-Cartan geometry and study their realizations in $f(T)$ teleparallel gravity theories with their associated energy-momentum tensors.
-In addition, we note that the lower-dimensional affine frame symmetry groups are more difficult to find and require new tools to determine them at the level of Lie algebra \cite{kruglikov2016}.
+In future work, we will classify the Lie algebra structure of each of these solutions to determine whether the possible 7-dimensional Lie subgroups are realized as affine frame symmetries in Riemann-Cartan geometry and study their realizations in $f(T)$ teleparallel gravity theories together with their associated energy-momentum tensors.
+In addition, we note that the lower-dimensional affine frame symmetry groups are more difficult to find and require new tools to determine them using Lie algebra methods \cite{kruglikov2016}.
 In terms of applying the CK algorithm, the Riemann-Cartan geometries admitting a $G_5$ or $G_6$ are no longer necessarily locally homogeneous or maximally isotropic and this will complicate the analysis of the resulting differential equations.
 However, in the case of $G_6$ it is possible to determine geometries which admit an isotropy group that is either 2 or 3 dimensional and this will be investigated further.